Frequently Asked Questions

 The Bible – We see Scripture as a sacred story—a collection of wisdom, poetry, and divine encounters over thousands of years through many different authors and editors that invite us into deeper understanding rather than a set of fixed doctrines.
 We read it with an open heart, guided by Spirit and experience.

 The Virgin Birth – We honor the symbolism and significance of Jesus' birth narrative, recognizing it as a powerful story of divine incarnation.
-Whether understood literally or metaphorically, the deeper truth remains: God is with us, present in our humanity, inviting us to salvation.
+Whether understood literally or metaphorically, the deeper truth remains: God is with us, present in our humanity, inviting us to realize salvation / wholeness.

 The Resurrection – Whether a historical claim or a powerful symbol, the resurrection reveals the enduring presence of Christ in all things.
 It speaks to transformation, surrender, renewal, and the divine invitation to move beyond fear and into new life.